hershey bar sizes

 Credit Cards and ID Cards

-The standard credit card size (CR80) was established by the International Organization for Standardization and has remained unchanged since the 1970s.
-This precise dimension ensures cards work in payment terminals worldwide while fitting conveniently in wallets.
+The dimensions of a standard credit card, known as the CR80 format, were defined by the International Organization for Standardization and have remained consistent since the 1970s.
+This uniform sizing ensures compatibility with payment terminals around the world while allowing cards to fit comfortably in wallets.

 Read More: Gatorade Bottle Dimensions – Sizes of Common Objects and Stuff